-I download music to my iPod all the time.
+I download music to my iPhone all the time.
 Can you tell me about downloading movies?
 Who's providing the service?
 What should I expect to spend and what quality will I get?

-The serious players: AppleTV, Vudu, DirecTV VOD (Video On Demand), cable VOD, and the latest and probably the best: VideoGiants.
+The serious players: AppleTV, Vudu, DirecTV VOD (Video On Demand), and cable VOD.
 AppleTV ($250-$350) suits general video users---Mac users benefit from expanded features for iPod, iPhone and iMac.
 Vudu ($300 & $1K) offers a general-use, stand alone unit; you might liken Vudu to Blockbuster or Netflix in a box.
 Cable is cable, always a masses- and price-driven, so-so, average solution---not bad, not great.
 DirecTV is the dark horse in beta mode with VOD, and is expected to really grow in about 12 months (currently low-res).
 VideoGiants offers premium music and video.
 No one compares in resolution, and is priced very well, for the quality.
 Users must have a Windows Media Player 10 or 11 on a computer, or a media server.
-With VideoGiants you get Blu-ray quality at about $15 a movie.
-That's about $10-20 per-movie savings over a Blu-ray disc.
-You can also buy MusicGiants’ prepackaged collections for a reduced package price.
-They are coming out with new packages all the time, so check them out if you are a StarTrek or rock concert fan!
 Consider the “green” aspects of downloading movies: no plastic, no paper, no gasoline.
 It's our guess that this is the future, and the beginning of the end for disc-based content and delivery.

 We are considering an upgrade from in-wall keypads to touch-screens in the new home we are building.
 What are my options?